7 Questions Employers Should Ask About Reopening (Video)

 The “old” concept of the office space may never be the same.
 With the pandemic, many businesses are struggling to create a new office plan but have extraordinarily little tools for guidance.
 Employers should start to consider the design and set up of their workplace:

-- Is it workplace set up in a fashion that will allow and encourage employees to practice social distancing?
+Is your workplace set up in a fashion that will allow and encourage employees to practice social distancing?

-- Are the employees working all in an open space or does everyone have their own office room with a door?
+Are the employees working in an open space or does everyone have their own office room with a door?

 3. Can I mandate my employees to wear facemasks or PPE?

-Yes, an employer may require its workforce to wear personal protective equipment (PPE), such as face masks and gloves, and to observe infection disease prevention and control practices (washing hands and social distancing).
-Employers should also share and provide resources on general wellness practices such as proper handwashing and how to properly wear and/or dispose of a mask.
+Yes, an employer may require its workforce to wear personal protective equipment (PPE), such as face masks and gloves.
+They may also require employees to observe infection disease prevention practices (washing hands and social distancing).
+Employers should also provide resources on general wellness practices such as proper handwashing tips and how to properly wear and/or dispose of a mask.
 As a benefit for employees, it may help to provide hand sanitizers and distribute masks to ensure everyone has equal access to these supplies.

 4. How can we best protect employees who come to the office?